State of Emergency

 Disaster Unemployment Assistance

 The Disaster Unemployment Assistance is open and help is available in both English and Spanish.
-Please call one of these numbers to start the process of applying.
+Please call one of these numbers to start the application process.

 English 919-629-3857